libormarko/Timestamp_Microservice/README.md

 # API Project: Timestamp Microservice

-A MERN full-stack JavaScript web development project.
+A full-stack JavaScript web development project.
 I wrote a blog post about the project, where you can read about programming concepts I used and about app's features and functionality.
 You can find it on my [medium profile](https://medium.com/@marko.libor/api-project-timestamp-microservice-ef860a504738).

 ## Technologies used
 * Node.JS